msk005/msk005/README.md

-- :telescope: <B>I'm Final Year Student in CSE at Kamla Nehru Institute of Technology, Sultanpur
+- :telescope: <B>I'm Final Year CSE Student at Kamla Nehru Institute of Technology, Sultanpur

 - 💬 Feel Free To Connect with me! :)